data2viz/play.data2viz.io/content/tutorials/06-forces.md

 <div class="note">

-All these properties only accepts positive values to avoid divergence.
+All of these properties accept only positive values to avoid divergence.
 </div>

 ### Managing simulation status